Mohd-Rihan-Ali/booking-peace/README.md

-# Full-Stack Booking App
+# Booking Peace

-Welcome to the Full-Stack Booking App, where we've simplified the booking process for your business.
-Whether you run a restaurant, a salon, or any service-based business, our app empowers your customers to schedule appointments effortlessly.
+Welcome to the Booking Peace, where we've simplified the booking process for your business.
+Whether you run a restaurant or hotel our app empowers your customers to book rooms effortlessly.

 ## Table of Contents